 If you have been hurt in an car collision, or have suffered an injury due to the negligent actions or inactions of another, our Las Vegas, Nevada personal injury attorneys will provide you with a clear understanding of your claim, so you can gain the confidence you need to pursue the proper financial recovery.

-At Bertoldo, Baker, Carter & Smith, our committed Clark County lawyers focus on removing any confusion about when you should hire a personal injury lawyer, and provide clear information on what to expect from the legal process.
+At Bertoldo, Baker, Carter, Smith & Cullen, our committed Clark County lawyers focus on removing any confusion about when you should hire a personal injury lawyer, and provide clear information on what to expect from the legal process.

 To follow is a quick guide to help understand common personal injury terms and meanings that will help with your legal journey.

 Personal injury and personal injury law are a remedy for pursuing damages that were caused by another’s negligent, careless, or intentional behavior that led to physical, emotional, and financial losses.

 When someone fails to use reasonable care, and another person is hurt as a result, our attorneys can pursue a claim in civil court to recover the necessary damages.

 What Is Negligence?

 Negligence is a wrongful act or tort that results in an injury.
 In order to establish negligence, we must be able to prove that the defendant had a duty to the injured, that they neglected that duty, and that their negligence caused damages.

 A tort is a wrongful act that allows a civil lawsuit to be filed to recover losses.
 A tort can be unintentional, which could include a vehicle crash, or intentional, which could include an assault.